Give Me a Sign

-"Give Me a Sign", or as listed on charts and the single "Give Me a Sign (Forever and Ever)", is a song by American rock band Breaking Benjamin.
+"Give Me a Sign", subtitled on the single "Give Me a Sign (Forever and Ever)", is a song by American rock band Breaking Benjamin.
 It was released in January 2010 as the second single from their fourth album Dear Agony.

 Release

 The song was released as a radio single on January 5, 2010.
 Upon its release as a single, the song has adopted the extended title, "Give Me a Sign (Forever and Ever)".
 The song reached number 97 on the Billboard Hot 100.
 It was far more successful on the Billboard rock charts, reaching number six on the Hot Mainstream Rock Tracks chart, number nine on the Hot Rock Songs chart, and number 10 on the Alternative Songs chart.

 An acoustic version was released by the band on January 13, 2010.
 The acoustic version was placed on the Japanese import release of Dear Agony.

 Along with the singles "Sooner or Later" and "Until the End", "Give Me a Sign" has been released as a downloadable song on Guitar Hero 5 and Band Hero through the Breaking Benjamin Track Pack DLC.